richardschoen/MonoOniLibrary/README.md

 **EXEFILE** - The .Net program you want to call.

 **ARGS** - Command line parameters.
 Up to 40 args can be passed to a .Net program call.
+Do NOT put double quotes around parms or your program call may get errors because your parameters get compromised with double quotes.
+Double quotes are added automatically.
+Although single quotes are allowed around your data:  Ex: **'My Parm Value'**

 **OUTFILE** - The output file which will receive STDOUT lokking feedback.

+**MONOPATH** - This is the location of the Mono binary.
+The mono executable runs your .Net program code.
+Specify **/QOpenSys/pkgs/bin** if you loaded Mono via the Yum repository.
+(Default) Specify **/opt/mono/bin** if you loaded Mono via the save file from the following link: https://github.com/MonoOni/binarydist

 **DSPSTDOUT** - Display the outfile contents.
 Nice when debigging.